Chapter 2:

 “Your name is Master Elias Vandrelis, and you are currently resting in your personal quarters in the House of Vandrelis.”

-The words hit me like a sudden chill.
-I slowly leaned back against the headboard, trying to piece together my scattered thoughts, but even that felt... off.
+The words hit me like a chill.
+I leaned back against the headboard, trying to piece together my scattered thoughts, but even that felt… off.

-Everything felt heightened.
-The colours of the room.
-The distant chirp of birds.
-Even the texture of the sheets beneath my fingers was unusually vivid, as though I were experiencing the world in high definition for the first time.
+Everything felt heightened: the colours, the distant chirp of birds, the texture of the sheets beneath my fingers.
+It was as though I were seeing the world in high definition for the first time.

 — This wasn’t just a young body.